kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 ## 📄 Default values

-In the `pandas.read_csv` example above, the only required argument is the name of the csv file to read.
+In the `pandas.read_csv` example above, the only mandatory argument is the name of the csv file to read.
 Every other argument has a default value, and exists only to modify the default behaviour of the function.

 Let's examine this concept with a simpler function.
 We define the following function that calculates the ground reaction force based on the acceleration and mass of a person's center of mass: